Muscle groups of the leg. Drawing legs.

-However, in the third example, the subject is of a very muscular build which can easily be seen in the shape of her legs which show clear shaping and definition to each muscle group.
+However, in the third example, the subject is of a very muscular build.
+This can be seen in the shape of her legs that show clear shaping and definition to each muscle group.

-Below are three more sketches to give you an idea of how the legs will look when viewed from the front, side and back.
+Below are three more sketches to give you an idea of how the legs will look.
+The three examples are views from the front, side, and back.

 In the following pages, I will try to demonstrate and explain how the legs should look in your drawing using various sketches and explanations.